Dominica’s Biodiversity

 Insects in Dominica

-In the insect world, Dominica hosts over 55 species of butterflies, many of which thrive in the island’s forested areas.
+Dominica hosts over 55 species of butterflies in the insect world, many of which thrive in the island’s forested areas.
 These include the Antillean Crescent (Anthanassa frisia), known for its striking crescent patterns, and the Papillon Zébré (Zebra Longwing), recognized by its black and white stripes.
-Dominica is also home to a variety of beetles such as the Bèt Gran (Hercules Beetle), one of the largest beetles in the world.
+Dominica is also home to a variety of beetles such as the Bèt Gran (Hercules Beetle), one of giant beetles in the world.

 Among the island’s ant species, the Leaf-cutter Ant (Atta cephalotes), locally called “Fourmi-Tè”, is notable for its remarkable leaf-cutting abilities.
 Another common ant is the Fire Ant (Solenopsis invicta), known for its painful sting and aggressive behaviour.
 Dominica’s moth population includes the Death’s-head Hawkmoth (Acherontia atropos), famous for the skull-like pattern on its thorax, and the Tobacco Hornworm Moth (Manduca sexta), often seen in local gardens and known for its large size and destructive larvae.